- febootimail -IGNORETLSERRORS -TLS 1.2

 - The root of certificate is not trusted (usually happens with self-signed certs).

 It is important to carefully assess all the risks by allowing TLS errors to be ignored in the production environment.
-Usually it is fine to use self-signed SSL certificates and ignore related TLS errors in secure LAN environments, or when connection to SMTP server is secured by other means, such as VPN tunnels.
+Usually it is fine to use self-signed SSL certificates and ignore related TLS errors in secure LAN environments, or when connection to an SMTP server is secured by other means, such as VPN tunnels.

 Using this parameter while connecting through the internet, may allow the third party to conduct MITM attacks on your connection.